telerik/ajax-docs/controls/splitter/getting-started/migrating-from-radsplitter-classic-to-radsplitter-for-asp.net-ajax.md

 ---
 title: Migrating from RadSplitter Classic to RadSplitter for ASP.NET AJAX
-page_title: Migrating from RadSplitter Classic to RadSplitter for ASP.NET AJAX | UI for ASP.NET AJAX Documentation
+page_title: Migrating from RadSplitter Classic to RadSplitter for ASP.NET AJAX | RadSplitter for ASP.NET AJAX Documentation
 description: Migrating from RadSplitter Classic to RadSplitter for ASP.NET AJAX
 slug: splitter/getting-started/migrating-from-radsplitter-classic-to-radsplitter-for-asp.net-ajax
 tags: migrating,from,radsplitter,classic,to,radsplitter,for,asp.net,ajax